mattvenn/minecraft-pi/traffic/traffic.md

 mc.player.setPos(5,0,0)
 ~~~

-Either use a few `setBlock` commands or a single `setBlocks` command to create a
+Now use a few `setBlock` commands to create a traffic light like the one in the
-traffic light.
+picture.

 ## Coloured wool blocks